DerTyp7214/ThemeableComponents/README.md

 Function | Description
 -- | --
-`themeManager.changeAccentColor(color)` | changes the color of all accent components `themeManager.changeAccentColor(color, animated)` | changes the color animated of all accent components `themeManager.changePrimaryColor(color)` | changes the color of all primary components
+`themeManager.enableStatusAndNavBar(activity)` | enable coloring of status and navbar `themeManager.openThemeBottomSheet(activity)` | opens bottomsheet with themable components `themeManager.setDefaultAccent(color)` | changes the default color of all accent components `themeManager.setDefaultPrimary(color)` | changes the default color of all primary components `themeManager.changeAccentColor(color)` | changes the color of all accent components `themeManager.changeAccentColor(color, animated)` | changes the color animated of all accent components `themeManager.changePrimaryColor(color)` | changes the color of all primary components